Mobile Live Streaming: How to Live Stream from a Mobile Phone

 Using an external microphone can help you improve the quality of your stream’s audio.
 Depending on the style of your broadcast, a lapel microphone or handheld microphone will do the trick.
 You can get a lapel mic that plugs into your headphone jack or the iPhone Lightning charging port for $20.

-In less professional situations, broadcasters may use the microphones on their AirPods or other wireless earbuds.
+In less professional situations, broadcasters may use microphones on their AirPods or other wireless earbuds.
+The use of any external microphone will help improve the video quality, even if it is just the microphone attached to one’s wireless earbuds.

 Mobile Lighting Equipment

-Ring lights were a major trend in 2020 as many people started spending more time on camera, whether it be recording content to publish, creating training materials, or taking endless Zoom calls.
+Ring lights were a major trend in 2021 and into 2022 as many people started spending more time on camera, whether it be recording content to publish, creating training materials, or taking endless Zoom calls.

 With that trend came the birth of mobile lighting equipment.
 Small lights that you can clip onto your phone or laptop became popular for professionals in all sorts of roles.